jamie-anson/MIse-en-place/mise-en-place-output/context-cards/eventHandlers.md

 ### `initializeEventHandlers`

-**Summary:** The function `initializeEventHandlers` sets up event listeners within the VSCode extension environment to facilitate the interaction and integration with the Local Home Cooking platform’s Review and Rating System module.
+**Summary:** The `initializeEventHandlers` function sets up event listeners for specific actions within the Visual Studio Code environment to facilitate interactions with the contact form feature.

 **Signature:** `function initializeEventHandlers(vscode: any): void`